merthidayetoglu/HiCCL/misc/IPDPS25_rebuttal.md

 **Common Questions**

-**Scale (Revivevers 2, 3, 4):**
+**Q1: Performance at large scale**
 We are explicit about the limitation of our current approach beyond 256 Nodes in section VI.E, and mention that HiCCl could be extended to implement latency oriented optimizations as a potential future direction.
 However HPC stong scaling workloads as well as ML inference leverage lower than 256 nodes would still benefit from this work.

-As stated  in …, NCCL achieves a higher throughput for node counts larger than four.
+As stated shown in Figure 10(a), NCCL achieves a higher throughput for node counts larger than four.
 Nevertheless, some HPC workloads as well as ML inference will still benefit from this approach.
-For example, large language models typically fit into 1, 2, 4, and eight nodes, and inference production is typically.
+For example, large language models in production typically fit into a few nodes.

-Cloud

 **Reviever 1**

 **Single step vs. multi step:**
-The single-step collective consists of primitives that do not affect each other’s output, thus are free of race condition.
+HiCCL allows composition of collective communications in multiple steps.
+Each step is composed of primitives, that should not write to the same output.
+We used race condition in the sense that each output must be updated by a single primitive.

 **Derived data types:**
 HiCCL can be used as a drop-in replacement for traditional data types, but it would require some additional engineering when it comes to derived data types.